SportPesa: Global Partnerships

-SportPesa brand was previously in partnerships with five English football clubs – Everton, Arsenal, Southampton, Hull City.
+In 2016, SportPesa announced partnerships with English football clubs – Arsenal (Official Africa Betting Partner), Southampton (Official Betting Partner), Hull City (Official Shirt Sponsorship).

-In 2017 it was announced that SportPesa where to become Everton’s principal partner with a Club-record multi-year agreement, the most lucrative in the Club’s 140-year history.
+In 2017, it was announced that SportPesa were to become English Premier League club Everton's principal partner with a club-record multi-year agreement, the most lucrative in the club's 140-year history.

-In 2019, SportPesa became an Official Partner of the Club’s charitable arm Everton in the Community.
-The partnership saw SportPesa provide funding for Everton in the Community’s long-standing flagship mental health programme ‘Imagine Your Goals’, which since April 2018 was affected by external NHS budget cuts.

-The partnership also saw SportPesa become a ‘Founding Partner’ of Everton in the Community’s mental-health focused campaign, ‘The People’s Place’, a purpose-built mental health facility near to Goodison Park to support anyone in need.
-In addition to a financial contribution to The People’s Place, SportPesa created ‘Goals That Give’, a new initiative to donate £1,000 for every Everton goal scored at Goodison Park for the entire length of the partnership.

-In 2020, it was announced that the partnerships would end after the 2019-20 season.
+In 2019, SportPesa became an Official Partner of the club's charitable arm Everton in the Community.
+The partnership saw SportPesa provide funding for Everton in the Community's long-standing flagship mental health programme ‘Imagine Your Goals’, which since April 2018 was affected by external NHS budget cuts.
+The partnership also saw SportPesa become a ‘Founding Partner’ of Everton in the Community's mental-health focused campaign, ‘The People's Place’, a purpose-built mental health facility near to Goodison Park to support anyone in need.
+In addition to a financial contribution to The People's Place, SportPesa created ‘Goals That Give’, a new initiative to donate £1,000 for every Everton goal scored at Goodison Park for the entire length of the partnership.
+In 2020, it was announced that the partnerships would end after the 2019–20 season.

 Formula 1

-On 13 February 2019 it was announced that SportPesa became the new title sponsor for the Racing Point F1 Team for the 2019 season.
+On 13 February 2019, it was announced that SportPesa became the new title sponsor for the Racing Point F1 Team for the 2019 season.
 The team was officially entered as SportPesa Racing Point F1 Team finishing the season in 7th place with 73 points.
-SportPesa later terminated the deal in February 2020.